Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Should I Feed My Great Dane?

 Great Danes are large breeds that are highly active, so they will need high-quality, large-breed dog food to keep them healthy.
-The simplest way to ensure your Great Dane is optimally fed and receiving the best nutrition is by providing high-quality, commercial dog food that is vet recommended.
-Great Danes eat food for large breed puppies until they reach 18 months.
+The simplest way to ensure your Great Dane is optimally fed and receiving the best nutrition is by providing high-quality, commercial dog food that is vet-recommended.
+Great Danes eat food for large breed puppies until they reach 18-24 months.

 Because Great Danes are large breeds, they may require extra joint support.
-Many dog foods for large dog breeds are designed with this in mind and contain more glucosamine and chondroitin.
+Many dog foods for large dog breeds are designed with this in mind and contain more EPA and DHA omega-3 fatty acids.
 Great Danes may also benefit from joint supplements.
 As your dog gets older, glucosamine and chondroitin can help to support the cartilage.
 Many owners will start their Great Dane on a quality supplement to slow down the degeneration of their elbows, knees, and hips.
-Not all supplements are the same, so it’s essential to consult your vet before choosing one for your Great Dane.
+Not all supplements are the same, so it’s essential to consult a vet before choosing one for your Great Dane.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!